Techniques to Prevent Horses from Bolting

 When a horse is gripped by fear, he is dangerous.
-Learn techniques to prevent your horse from bolting and how to perform an emergency stop if he does take off.
+Learn techniques to prevent your horse from bolting and how to perform an emergency stop.

 A horse bolts out of fear.
 “It is an escape behaviour and response geared towards self-preservation,” said Anne Gage, partnership trainer and owner of Confident Horsemanship.
 “Galloping out of control, with no response to the rider’s rein pressure, the horse is in flight mode, running on instinct and adrenaline,” said Anne.
 “Because he is in a panic, not thinking or paying attention to where he is going, he can slip, fall, or collide with something, and is at risk of injuring himself and his rider.”
 Lindsay Grice, Equestrian Canada and AQHA judge and coach, pointed out that bolting behaviour is not limited to under saddle work.
 “A prey animal fears entrapment.
 If he finds freedom quickly, by bolting out the back of a horse trailer, for example, he usually doesn’t continue to flee – unless he has someone hanging onto his head, or his feet become entangled.”